Overview

 Dissertation Competition

-The Data Fluencies Dissertation Grants Competition supports projects that apply humanist and social science methods to mis- and disinformation, information integrity, public-interest technology, digital culture, big data governance and accountability, and alternative epistemologies stemming from feminist, indigenous, and Black theoretical perspectives.
+The Data Fluencies Dissertation Grants Competition supports projects that apply humanist and social science methods to public-interest technology, big data governance, and digital culture.

 Research Development Workshop

 As part of the Data Fluencies project, the SSRC will host interdisciplinary workshops for scholars in the humanities and social sciences.
-These workshops afford scholars the opportunity to give and receive intensive feedback, foster innovation and collaboration, and prepare their work to be accessible to wider audiences.
+These workshops allow scholars the opportunity to give and receive feedback, foster innovation and collaboration, and prepare their work to be accessible to wider audiences.

 Publications

-Publications that emerge from our workshops are aimed at building data fluencies for a broad range of audience.
+Publications that emerge from our workshops are aimed at building data fluencies for a broad range of audiences.
 We support scholars seeking to share their research across both academic and public-facing platforms.
-In particular, we will be happy to facilitate publication on the SSRC’s MediaWell platform, which focuses on online mis- and disinformation, and the Just Tech platform, which focuses on discriminatory algorithms and social justice.

 Programs & Projects